One of the biggest benefits of digital marketing is its incredible focus on data, follow this guide for a full breakdown into data driven marketing.

 How is this different from traditional marketing?

 Analyzing user behavior to make smart decisions has always been the focal point of good marketing strategies.
-Focus groups and market research still have an important place in marketing and are often used to identify trends.
+Focus groups and market research still have an important place in marketing and are often used to identify personalized marketing trends.

 However, data analysis in digital marketing has several advantages compared to the traditional approach.
 For example, it’s more accurate.
 While surveys and focus groups rely on customers’ statements (which aren’t always 100% honest), data never lies.
 The data you get from your digital channels is accurate and tells you exactly how your users interact with your brand.